 Re-emphasises Corporate Identity

 The company’s corporate identity is quickly recognised and reinforced when using print materials collaterals.
-Company stationary catches attention and builds brand integrity especially when it is visually attractive.
+Company stationery catches attention and builds brand integrity especially when it is visually attractive.

 Whether it is the letterhead, direct mail, envelopes, presentation folders or business cards, print collaterals still provide a powerful stimulus for the brand.
 A company’s ability to leverage its innate potentials, combined with digital marketing efforts, will go a long way in building brand value.